EvolvingSysadmin/Practicum/pages/identify/identify.md

 ## Identify Function Background

 The Identify Function helps organizations understand their cybersecurity risks and establish a robust risk management strategy.
 By identifying key assets (such as data, hardware, software, systems, facilities, services, and personnel) along with suppliers and associated risks, this function enables organizations to prioritize their efforts in alignment with their risk management objectives.
 It also includes identifying opportunities to enhance policies, plans, processes, procedures, and practices that support effective cybersecurity risk management.
+The Identity Function is comprised of [Categories](#nist-csf-identify-categories).
+These Categories break down the Function into more specific outcomes and activities, providing a structured approach for organizations to manage and implement cybersecurity practices.

 ## Identify Policy Templates